YuiseoYule/LG_CNS_AM_Inspirecamp/_posts/2026-04-29-git-and-github/index.md

 #Explanation
 - git config: The tool used to set configuration variables that control how Git looks and operates.

-- --global: This flag indicates that the setting applies to all repositories for the current user (Hwang Yunseo) on this computer.
+- ---global: This flag indicates that the setting applies to all repositories for the current user (Hwang Yunseo) on this computer.

 - init.defaultBranch: This is the specific configuration key that tells Git what name to give the initial branch when you run git init.